 A catapult works because energy can be converted from one type to another and transferred from one object to another.
 When you prepare the catapult to launch, you add energy to it.
 This energy is stored in the launching device as potential, or stored, energy.
-The catapult you are about to make uses elastic potential energy stored in a wooden stick as you bend it.
+The catapult you made in this activity uses elastic potential energy stored in a wooden stick as you bend it.
 When you let go, this stored energy is released, converted into energy of motion and transferred to the missile (the launched object), which then flies through the air.
 The position of the launching device when the missile becomes airborne is an important parameter of aiming.
 But would the amount of energy with which you're loading your device factor in as well?
-Try this activity to find out!